fintonius/calculator2/README.md

 //	- calls function to solve equation
 //	- passes answer to numberDisplay
 // step 4: clear display of equation answer when new number submitted by user

-//I feel like there's something I'm missing here... the problem for me is how to reconcile
-//being able to access properties of either universally rather than needing
-//e.target.id for clickEvents and e.id for keyEvents...